JMU will not pay hypnotist after show leaves students in trance

 "We kind of just went along with it and it was pretty fun, but towards the end, it started getting a little bit anxious," Cruz said.
 "As a lot of people needed help when they weren't just getting out of the trance."

-In a reddit post sent to WHSV, someone said throughout the show, the hypnotist kept having to get an abnormal amount of people out of their “trance” because they were crying or shaking.
+post sent to WHSV, someone said throughout the show, the hypnotist kept having to get an abnormal amount of people out of their “trance” because they were crying or shaking.